4Liberty/AI-Enhanced-Subtitles-for-Stremio/ui/README.md

 ```

 ### API Integration
-The beautiful UI integrates seamlessly with the existing VLC extension through RESTful API endpoints that provide real-time data and configuration management.
+The beautiful UI integrates seamlessly with the existing Stremio addon through RESTful API endpoints that provide real-time data and configuration management.

 ### Customization
 The UI supports easy customization through CSS variables and modular JavaScript components, allowing for theme modifications and feature extensions.